 The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.

-To the Members of the Board THE SCHOOL DISTRICT OF THE CITY OF ERIE, PENNSYLVANIA Page 5
+To the Members of the Board The School District of the City of Eire, Pennsylvania Page 5

 Report on Schedule of Expenditures of Federal Awards Required by Uniform Guidance